KQSP: History

 Starboard Broadcasting agreed to purchase the station in September 2002 to serve as a charter station for their Relevant Radio network, along with Spanish-language Catholic-based programming from EWTN.
-Starboard also purchased a stronger station at 1330 AM and consolidated all of their programming there in 2004.
+Starboard also purchased a stronger station on 1330 AM and consolidated all of their programming there in 2004.
 The station was sold once again to Broadcast One, owned by Yong Kim, in June 2006.

 On September 11, 2006, the station's call sign was changed to KQSP, and the format switched to tropical music.

-On June 20, 2011 KQSP changed their format to urban oldies, branded as "Magic 1530".
+On June 20, 2011 KQSP changed its format to urban oldies, branded as "Magic 1530".

 The station went silent pending a format change in February 2013, and returned on the air a week later with a tropical format.

 In January 2017, the station went silent again, returning to the air on October 18, 2017, when Broadcast One sold KQSP to Nevada Radio for $200,000.
-Since then, it has been entirely automated from the USA Radio Network (whose principal owners are the heads of Nevada Radio).
-The station has not had a local studio since the early 2010s, when Relevant Radio received permission to centralcast their stations and stopped hosting KQSP's main studios.
+Since then, it was entirely automated from the USA Radio Network (whose principal owners are the heads of Nevada Radio).
+The station did not have a local studio beginning in the early 2010s, when Relevant Radio received permission to centralcast their stations, and stopped hosting KQSP's main studios.

 After being off air for well over a year, the FCC sent a letter to the owners asking for evidence regarding its silence and if the station has equipment on-hand to broadcast.
-Stations which have not operated for 365 consecutive days are subject to the cancellation of their broadcast license, and there has been no evidence of KQSP broadcasting since at least December 2021 or slightly earlier.
+Stations which have not operated for 365 consecutive days are subject to the cancellation of their broadcast license, and there was no evidence of KQSP broadcasting since at least December 2021 or slightly earlier.
 On February 13, 2023, it was reported that the letter to Nevada Radio LLC inquring about KQSP's operational status was returned to the FCC as undeliverable.
+On March 23, 2023, the FCC deleted KQSP's license in response to a letter from the attorneys for Nevada Radio LLC, which surrendered the license for cancellation as of March 22.